-As of December 31, 2011, we had approximately \$464,900 of U.S. federal net operating loss carryforwards (NOL's), available to reduce taxable income in future years.
-Included in our U.S. federal net operating losses is approximately \$36,500 associated with the acquisition of Taligen.
-A portion of these NOL's are currently subject to an annual limitation under section 382 of the Internal Revenue Code of 1986, as amended.
+As of December 31, 2012, we had \$453,617 of U.S. federal net operating loss carryforwards (NOL's), available to reduce taxable income in future years.
+Included in our U.S. federal net operating losses is \$10,337 associated with the acquisition of Enobia.
+A portion of these NOL's are currently subject to an annual limitation under section 382 of the Internal Revenue Code of 1986, as amended (section 382).
 We believe it is more likely than not that we will use the majority of net operating losses.
 However, the ability to use net operating loss carryforwards will be dependent on our ability to generate taxable income.
 The net operating loss carryforwards may expire before we generate sufficient taxable income.